The word ‘Quotable’ (adjective) describes a statement or line that is so clever, meaningful, or memorable that people want to repeat it.

 Here’s an example:

-“The speech was full of quotable lines that people tweeted instantly.”
+“The speech was full of quotable lines that people shared and referenced right away.”

 7. Are there synonyms for “quotable”?

-Yes!
-Some alternatives include: memorable, repeatable, witty, noteworthy, or catchy—though each may carry a slightly different tone.
+Yes.
+Common alternatives include: memorable, repeatable, witty, noteworthy, compelling, and catchy—though each can carry a slightly different tone.

 Explore more Q words